airyhq/airy/docs/docs/getting-started/installation/minikube.md

 ## Public webhooks

-In order to integrate with the webhook of most sources on your local machine, we include a [ngrok](https://ngrok.com/) client as a sidecar to the ingress controller. ngrok is an open source reverse proxy which creates a secure tunnel from a public endpoint to a local service.
+In order to integrate with the webhook of most sources on your local machine, we include a [ngrok](https://ngrok.com/) as a deployment to tunnel the traffic to the ingress controller. ngrok is an open source reverse proxy which creates a secure tunnel from a public endpoint to a local service.
 The ngrok client connects to a ngrok server which has public access to the internet and